You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 1. How Common Are Negative SEO Attacks?

 A negative SEO attack can happen to any company at any time.
 It can be due to competitor rivalry, random spammers trying to push your website out of its rankings, or professional hackers trying to get something out of your website.
-These negative SEO tactics can also be done by previous employees who are trying to get back at you.
+These negative SEO tactics can also be done by previous employees trying to get back at you.

 2. Are All Backlinks Harmful To Your Page?

 Some website owners may get overly cautious and react at every backlink they see.
-However, all backlinks don’t actually harm your website — only the ones placed there with irrelevant anchor text by spammers can harm the page.
+However, all backlinks don’t harm your website — only the ones placed there with irrelevant anchor text by spammers can harm the page.
 So, keep looking for other warning signs before taking a step.

 3. What Is A Disavowed Link?